skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/03_guiding_principles_of_an_agile-procurement.md

 **Agile procurement approach**:

 - Recognize the complexity of the task (moving DMV services online)
-- Identify the different components necessary to accomplish the goal &mdash; things like cloud infrastructure, research and design, and back-end development
+- Identify the different components necessary to accomplish the goal — things like cloud infrastructure, research and design, and back-end development
 - Break up the product into discrete parts as they become known, and use modular contracts to procure services against those

 There are many benefits to using a modular contracting strategy: